afrank84/LoseItForReal/tools/template_AI_Prompt.md

 You MUST output ONLY the Daily Log Block in the exact schema below.
 No extra commentary, no bullet points outside the block, no explanations.
+Never use markdown, code fences, or backticks.
+Output plain text only.

 Schema (exact keys, exact indentation):
 date: YYYY-MM-DD